 Meeting at the lobby of the Tropical Hotel at 14:00 hrs.

-Before dinner, you may like to try a caipirinha, a sugary cocktail which is the national drink of Brazil.
+Before dinner. you may like to try a caipirinha, the national drink of Brazil.

 After dinner, we explore the river’s edge with powerful searchlights to spot caiman, night-hawks, snakes, toro-rats, sloth and frogs.